CROSS BANDING TIPS AND SUGGESTIONS

-4. Turn OFF any auto shut down feature or time-out-timer of your radios.
-You
+4. Turn OFF any auto shut down feature or time-out-timer of your

-they automatically shut down!
+feature when they automatically shut down!
 NOT GOOD!

-have extra batteries!
+always have extra batteries!

 6. Check ALL wiring connections, power AND hand held speaker mics.
-Some

-speaker mic plugs like to work their way out of being plugged in.
+Some speaker mic plugs like to work their way out of being plugged in.
 This most

 likely will cause the hand held to transmit without you knowing it!
 Yaesu FT-60